ClickCease

 The public perception of pit bulls is complex and often polarized.
 While some people view them as loving and loyal companions, others see them as inherently dangerous dogs.

 Our law firm ran a study in 2024 on how the public perceives pit bulls.
-Overwhelmingly across all the states, the perception of danger was the same, with a few small exceptions of wolf hybrid dogs.
+Across all states, the perception of danger was overwhelmingly the same, with a few small exceptions involving wolf-hybrid dogs.

 Negative perceptions